 Coincidence with Electric System Peak

-Coincidence factors are used to reflect the portion of the connected load savings or generation that is coincident with the electric system peak.
+Coincidence factors are used to reflect the portion of the connected load savings or generation that is coincident with the top 100 hours.

 Measure Retention and Persistence of Savings

 The combined effect of measure retention and persistence is the ability of installed measures to maintain the initial level of energy savings or generation over the measure life.
 Measure retention and persistence effects were accounted for in the metered data that were based on C&I installations over an eight-year period.
 As a result, some algorithms incorporate retention and persistence effects in the other input values.
 For other measures, if the measure is subject to a reduction in savings or generation over time, the reduction in retention or persistence is accounted for using factors in the calculation of resource savings (e.g., in-service rates for residential lighting measures).